IlyaSlesar/autozippy/README.md

 ### Usage Examples
 > autozippy cloud.yaml photos.yaml example.yaml

-As many configs as you want can be provided.
-No other options are supported.
+As many configs as you want can be provided. `-v`/`--verbose` can be provided for debugging information and time per preset.

 Example config is provided under filename example.yaml